praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-04-23-vector-embeddings-db-using-prisma-postgresql.md

 Related issues/feature-requests [Reuse collections of fields inside models](https://github.com/prisma/prisma/issues/2371) and, [Support for native DB composite types](https://github.com/prisma/prisma/issues/4263) has been open since 2020!

+There is a helpful troubleshooting section for some of the common issues when using Prisma with Supabase [here](https://supabase.com/docs/guides/integrations/prisma#troubleshooting).